Jaimeloeuf/SS/README.md

 ## Goals / Milestones
 - Reference implementation of the language
     - Intepreter in Rust
-    - Rust byte code Virtual Machine
+    - Byte Code stack based Virtual Machine in Rust
-    - A Compiler frontend for LLVM
+    - A compiler frontend for LLVM
     - Perhaps a Graal/Wasm/JVM version to target a popular bytecode virtual machine
     <!-- - Transpilation to JavaScript to run in the web -->
 - Others